writefreely/documentation/writer/federation.md

 ## ActivityPub Mentions

 With federation enabled, you can mention users of Mastodon, Pleroma, and other ActivityPub platforms from your blog.
 To mention someone, insert `@handle@their.instance` in a blog post.
-Once published, the fediverse user will see your post mentioning them in their notifications.